cvmiller/nat64/README.md

 `scp` the `nat64_start.sh` script to the router, and store it in /root, so it will be there on the next reboot.

-Feed the WAN interface via a command line parameter `-w`, and sit back and let the script to its work.
+Feed the WAN interface via a command line parameter `-w` (no longer required as of version 1.0), and sit back and let the script to its work.
 ```
 /root/nat64_start.sh -w eth0.2
 === Check that WAN interface is present and up